 - Children's progress is continually monitored by the class teacher and senior leaders. - Progress is reviewed every term in reading, writing and maths.
 Progress in other areas such as attendance and behaviour are also monitored. - Children are assessed at the end of each Key Stage (Year 2 and Year 6) through formal assessment using Standard Assessment Tests (SATs).
-The results from these tests are published nationally. - Children with Education and Health Care Plans (EHCP) will have a formal Annual Review via telephone or zoom to discuss strategies and progress, with appropriate adults invited to the meeting. - Children identified that are struggling to make progress are tracked on assessments grids that are broken down into smaller steps to allow for progress to be made at a slower rate - If a child is not making expected progress, the class teacher will discuss concerns at the fortnightly Enhancing Outcome Meeting and interventions and additional learning resources may be put in place to support learning.
-If progress is still not being made, parents will meet with the class teacher telephone or zoom to discuss concerns and a referral may be made.
-The SENCo also attends these meetings - Teachers make requests to the SENCo when concerns arise through the Progress Concern Referral - IEPs are reviewed termly to monitor progress against the child's individual target with parents and teachers via telephone or zoom
+The results from these tests are published nationally. - Children with Education and Health Care Plans (EHCP) will have a formal Annual Review strategies and progress with appropriate professionals invited to the meeting. - Children identified that are struggling to make progress are tracked on assessments grids that are broken down into smaller steps to allow for progress to be made at a slower rate. - If a child is not making expected progress, the class teacher will discuss concerns at the fortnightly Enhancing Outcome Meeting and interventions and additional learning resources may be put in place.
+If progress is still not being made, parents will meet with the class teacher to discuss concerns and a referral may be made.
+The SENCo also attends these meetings

+- Teachers make requests to the SENCo when concerns arise through the Progress Concern Referral - IEPs are reviewed termly to monitor progress against the child's individual target with parents and teachers